Felixdiamond/Cl0udconnect/README.md

 # Cl0udConnect

 Cl0udConnect is a video conferencing app built with Django.
 With Cl0udConnect, users can sign up, log in, and share meeting links to conduct video conferences with others.
-This app provides all the necessary features you'd expect from a competent conferencing app.

 ## Features